 Thanksgiving is my favorite holiday too!
 I love the food, the family and the football!
 I thought about doing one of the classics.

 I couldn’t commit to any of them.
-My family’s Thanksgiving spread is usually enormous; Turkey, a rice stuffing, oyster stuffing, stove top stuffing, sweet potato casserole, candied sweet potatoes with marshmallows, baked sweet potatoes, green bean casserole, green beans, corn, three day rolls, mashed potatoes, gravy, the famous frozen fruit salad.
+My family’s Thanksgiving spread is usually enormous; Turkey, a rice stuffing, oyster stuffing, stove top stuffing, sweet potato casserole, candied sweet potatoes with marshmallows, candied sweet potatoes, green bean casserole, green beans, corn, three day rolls, mashed potatoes, gravy, the famous frozen fruit salad.

 Then of course there is dessert, last year there were no less than 8 pies, a cake and some cookies.
 You know we love our pie after our pecan pie throw down this summer, but I didn’t want to revisit that.